 - September 9, 1920 John J. Carbon bought the Standard House.
-Mr. Carbone and his wife operated, Carbones, a well-known Peekskill restaurant and bar.
+Mr. Carbone operated, Carbones, a well-known Peekskill restaurant and bar.
 The Standard House stayed in the Carbone family as Carbones and the Central Grill from 1920 to 1997.
-Unfortunately, during the late 80’s and into the 90’s, the Standard House was neglected and fell into disrepair.
-After a severe fire the building was boarded up and left to deteriorate.
+Unfortunately, over the years, the Standard House was neglected and fell into disrepair.
+Sometime in the early 90’s there was a fire on the third floor and the building suffered fire and water damage.
+After the fire the building was boarded up and left to deteriorate.

 - December 17, 1998, the Standard House was given new life when Peekskill residents, Richard and Kathy Cerreta, purchased the building.
 Once purchased, the Cerreta’s paid the back taxes and all building violations and began work.
-Instead of gutting the building and building new, the Cerreta’s were very meticulous with restoring the building, refurbishing a lot of the original materials and architecture.
+Instead of building new, the Cerreta’s were very meticulous with restoring the building, refurbishing most of the original materials and architecture.
 In 18 short months, the Standard House was transformed from a building that was dilapidated to a pristine work of art.
-The Cerreta’s were at the forefront of the revitalization of Peekskill and they created a high “standard” of the historic restoration of Peekskill’s architectural history.
+The Cerreta’s were at the forefront of the revitalization of Peekskill and they created a high “standard” of historic restoration of Peekskill’s architectural history.

 - The Standard House has been awarded New York State Register of Historic Places (4/4/00)

 - National Register of Historic Places (National Landmark Status) (9/22/00)

 - Peekskill’s first Local Historic Landmark (2/26/01).

 The Cerreta’s have also been recognized with many awards for their preservation of the Standard House.